Kiruubel/alx-low_level_programming/README.md

-This is a readme file for the 0x00 C. projects
+This is the readme file